rChahine/rChahine/README.md

 ## Hello there ! 🤙
 👋 Hi!
-I’m a developer who love Python and Node.js, with a strong focus on writing clean, high-quality code.
+I’m a developer who loves Python and Node.js, with a strong focus on writing clean, maintenable and tested code.

 💻 I enjoy building robust and maintainable projects while exploring new technologies and best practices.

-📍 Currently looking for job opportunities in Geneva.
+📍 Currently looking for job opportunities near Geneva, Switzerland.

-### What I'm focusing on :dart:
+### What I'm currently focused on

+ :dart: Learning vector search and to build RAG to enhance LLMs user prompts

 #### Back-end
 ![FastAPI](https://img.shields.io/badge/FastAPI-005571?style=for-the-badge&logo=fastapi)